Standing in Your Light

 We are missing many of these structures in modern spiritual communities.

-before deeper truth has space to emerge.
+And without them, misunderstandings can solidify into conclusions before deeper truth has space to emerge.

 This is not about fault.